Interval Routing Schemes for Circular-Arc Graphs: Main result

 \subparagraph{Dominating Face-to-Face Vertices do not exist}

-Assume there are no dominating vertices in $B_v$.
-Then, by Theorem \ref{Lvrl_v}, no vertex in $B_v$ is adjacent to $v$, which, by Corollary \ref{adjacentToVorCoV}, implies that every vertex in $B_v$ is adjacent to a possible counter vertex $c_v$ of $v$.
-It is easy to verify that $c_v$ is a vertex to the right of $v$, just as every possible dominating vertex is to the left or right of $v$.
+If there are no dominating vertices in $B_v$, Theorem \ref{Lvrl_v} implies that no vertex in $B_v$ is adjacent to $v$.
+Therefore, by Corollary \ref{adjacentToVorCoV}, every vertex that is a counter vertex of $v$ is adjacent to every vertex in $B_v$.
 Let $u\in\co{v}\cup\dom$ and $w\in B_v$.
-Since $v$ and $w$ are not adjacent but $u$ is adjacent to $v$ as well as to $w$, $u$ is a first vertex from $v$ to $w$ and therefore we can distribute the remaining vertices by assigning ring-interval $B_v$ to arc $(v,u)$, which had hitherto one ring-interval assigned.
-It follows that $v$ given $\ri{L}$ suffices a shortest path 2-SIRS, whereat only arc $(v,u)$ is actually mapped to two ring-intervals.
-Note that, if $\mvv\in\co{v}\cup\dom$, $v$ given $\ri{L}$ suffices a shortest path 1-SIRS, by Theorem \ref{theo:1sirs}.
+Then $u$ is a first vertex from $v$ to $w$, wherefore we can assign ring-interval $B_v$ to directed edge $(v,u)$, which had hitherto one ring-interval assigned.
+Thus, $v$ given $\ri{L}$ suffices a shortest path 2-SIRS, wherein only directed edge $(v,u)$ has two ring-intervals assigned.
+By Theorem \ref{theo:1sirs}, $v$ given $\ri{L}$ suffices a shortest path 1-SIRS, if $\mvv\in\co{v}\cup\dom$.